-Apparently the only site in Burma that has a preserved association with the TBR is the CWGC cemetery at Thanbuzayat.
+Apparently the only sites in Burma that hae a preserved association with the TBR is the CWGC cemetery and the museum at Thanbuzayat.
 It near the site of the Burma-side start point of the project.
-Uniquely for CWGC sites, it also houses a small museum that makes an attempt (however feeble) to relate the story of the TBR.
+This small museum that makes an attempt (however feeble) to relate the story of the TBR.
 Unfortunately, due to political issues and lack of infrastructure, this site is inaccessible to even the most hardcore TBR aficionado.

 In summary, there are roughly two dozen sites that a true aficionado may seek to visit to gain a better appreciation of the complete story of the TBR.
 But no physical site can convey the horror and inhumanity of the journey that the builders endured.